 Through the user testing process, I was able to understand the difference between being the designer vs. the user from a fresh perspective.
 As the designer, it was easy for me to navigate the ordering flow and understand the features.
 However, user testing revealed that for people who had never used the app, certain aspects were confusing.
 While it was clear to me as the designer that items appeared due to others in the group adding them, users often felt confused without a clear indicator or label.

-I learned that user testing is invaluable in uncovering blind spots in the design and helps create a more user-friendly, intuitive experience.
+I learned that user testing is very important for uncovering blind spots in the design and helps create a more user-friendly, intuitive experience.
 This feedback allowed me to make significant improvement to make the ordering process easier for users.